 What Are the Different Types of Intermittent Catheters?

 Latex catheters are very flexible and soft.
 Silicone devices are often smoother, more durable, and firmer than latex.
 Vinyl catheters are the firmest, however, they can still be maneuvered easily.

 When choosing an intermittent catheter, it is advisable to consider the type of tip that the device comes with (i.e. coude, straight-tip catheters).
 The most common types of intermittent catheters are straight catheters, coude-tip catheters, hydrophilic catheters, and closed-system catheters.

 Straight-tip intermittent catheters are the most commonly used short-term catheters.
-These are typically made from silicone or latex and come in a variety of lengths.
-Most straight catheters are uncoated, which means that you will need to use lubrication, either by using a sterile lubricant or individual packets.
+These are often made from silicone or latex and come in a variety of lengths.
+Typically, these are non-hyrdrophilic or uncoated catheters, which means that you will need to use lubrication, either by using a sterile lubricant or individual packets.

 Coude tip catheters are bent or slightly curved towards the end, allowing the tube to bypass problem areas such as blockages or enlarged prostates.
 In most cases, a coude-tip catheter is used when catheter users feel pain and discomfort when inserting a straight-tip catheter.

 Common conditions that may require coude-tip catheterization include benign prostatic hyperplasia, prostate surgery, false passages in the urethra, radiation in the pelvic area (due to cancer treatments), and urethral trauma.

 Hydrophilic catheters are similar to straight catheters, but contain a hydrophilic coating that is activated with either water or sterile saline.
 The water or saline packet is used to wet the device and activate the lubricated coating.
 Some brands, like SpeediCath, provide hydrophilic catheters that are ready to use and do not require additional supplies.